 The individuals and families served receive home rehabilitation, home winterization, and safer homes, as well as an experience of Christian fellowship and also gain new hope for the future.

-The CAMP HOPE vision is kept alive by the many volunteers and home owners as well as a committed Board of Directors, Administrative & Projects Director, Charlie Yarnall, Program Director, Amy Willis, Secretary, Linda Brumage, and several supply drivers and camp counselors.
+The CAMP HOPE vision is kept alive by the many volunteers and home owners as well as a committed Board of Directors, Administrative & Projects Director Charlie Yarnall, Program Director Amy Willis, Secretary Linda Brumage, Projects Assistants Dave Hawkins and Jim Mullan, and several supply drivers and camp counselors.
 Without all of these dedicated individuals, CAMP HOPE would not be the thriving organization that it is today.